- 1 The Best VPN Services in 2022

 Hide.me is transparent about their logging policy.
 While the company keeps minimal connection times logs for all of its users, Hide.me says that they do not maintain any activity or connection logs.
 They also say that user bandwidth isn’t logged at all, which avoids some of the pesky bandwidth problems that often plague VPN providers.

-Hide.me has a variety of VPN protocols available.
+Hide.me has a variety of top VPN protocols available.
 These include /IKEv2/IPsec/L2TP/PPTP/SSTP/SoftEther/OpenVPN UDP & TCP which is great for those who have specific needs or want to use a different protocol with intention.

 The OpenVPN protocol is a tried-and-true protocol that you can trust to keep your data secure when using any network in general.
 OpenVPN is open-source software that anyone can view code for.
 This allows the community to contribute in terms of making it better and stronger.
 OpenVPN is one of the most trustworthy protocols in the market.

 Hide.me has a variety of servers available ranging from countries in Europe, North America, Asia.
-The company has servers located in countries where censorship rules are not as strict.
+The company has them located in countries where censorship rules are not as strict.
 Faster servers are also available which provide decent speeds across the internet, this is great for watching videos or downloading content.

 Hide.me has 1400+ servers, with a majority of them located in Europe.
-This VPN is not as great for users who are looking to connect to a server that’s further from their location as the speeds are rather average.
+This top VPN is not as great for users who are looking to connect to a server that’s further from their location as the speeds are rather average.

 In addition to Windows and macOS, Hide.me does have an app that can be downloaded on various devices including iPhones/iPads/Mac/Android, and of course routers.